Eutingen im Gäu station: Second station of 1933

 The Free People's State of Württemberg and the Deutsche Reichsbahn signed a contract in February 1927 for the improvement of the rail link between Stuttgart via Horb and Tuttlingen to Singen.
 This involved the doubling of the line and a complete reconstruction of Eutingen station.

 An entirely new station was built to the east of the existing station on the line towards Ergenzingen.
 The track layout was designed so that both the trains from Stuttgart to Freudenstadt as well as the trains from Stuttgart to Horb could operate without having to reverse in the station.
 The local goods yard remained at the old location.
 A connecting curve was built from the new station to the Nagold Valley Railway, which was opened together with the station on 8 October 1933.
 Since then trains on the Nagold Valley Railway have operated to Horb or Tübingen, not to Eutingen.

 Electrification of the line from Böblingen to Horb, including Eutingen station, was completed on 29 September 1974.

 Steam operation ended at the station in 1974 here and the turntable and the roundhouse were demolished in 1975.
 The local freight yard at the old station was also closed.

 The second track towards Hochdorf was closed in 1983 and later dismantled.

 The station was renamed from Eutingen (Württ) to Eutingen im Gäu on 29 May 1988.

 The line to Freudenstadt was electrified in 2006.

 The main building was renovated from January 2015.
 The new private owners valued its originality, so the wood shingle facade was restored and it has been painted in its original colour.

 In the autumn of 2015, the station gradually attracted refugees, mostly from Syria.
 In January 2016, 63 people inhabited the building.
 In addition, Deutsche Bahn has continued to rent large parts of the ground floor to maintain its technical equipment in operation.

 Station infrastructure

 The station had eight platform tracks in operation in 1933, but only three are now available.
 The station building of 1933 still stands, but with a length of 40 metres, a width of 12.6 metres and a height of 16 metres, it is larger than required.
 With the abandonment of much of its infrastructure, the station has a large amount of unused land.

 Operations

 Regional-Express (RE) services on the Stuttgart–Horb–Rottweil–Singen route stop in Eutingen every hour and Regional-Express services on the Stuttgart–Freudenstadt stop every two hours.
-Since 2006, Karlsruhe Stadtbahn line S41 has also run every two hour from Eutingen via Freudenstadt, Forbach (Schwarzwald) and Rastatt to central Karlsruhe, so the RE and Stadtbahn services provide an hourly service between Eutingen im Gäu and Freudenstadt.
+Since 2006, Karlsruhe Stadtbahn line S41 (now S8 and S81) has also run every two hour from Eutingen via Freudenstadt, Forbach (Schwarzwald) and Rastatt to central Karlsruhe, so the RE and Stadtbahn services provide an hourly service between Eutingen im Gäu and Freudenstadt.